CMSP Tales & KLX 300D Upgrades

 I also adjusted the suspension for my weight and totally transformed the bike while I was at it.

-The ISR footpegs I acquired for it dramatically changed the rideability of the KLX and motorcycle boots were the biggest pain in the ass to sort out for riding it as well but these are essential as I drove it 131 miles in just Hooka trainers and can tell you what a bad and painful idea that was and is!
+The ISR footpegs I acquired for it dramatically changed the rideability of the KLX and motorcycle boots were the biggest pain in the ass for me to sort out for riding it as well but these are essential as I drove it 131 miles in just Hoka trainers and can tell you what a bad and painful idea that was and is!

-I also found the suspension settings online and was amazed at the difference it made to the ride so it will be a while before I get stiffer springs and such for it, if at all.
+I also found the suspension settings for the KLX online and was amazed at the difference it made to the ride.

-The guy I bought it from was a skinny 130lbs guy by the way.
+The guy I bought it from was a skinny 115 lbs. guy by the way.

-This KLX does not like deep sand like my old Maico liked deep soft sand and I have almost had a few over the handlebar experiences or side falls because of the sand.
+The KLX did not like deep sand like my old Maico liked deep soft sand and I almost had a few over the handlebar experiences or side falls because of sand.

-I actually am on the D606 set front and back and I still do not like the front.
+I actually was on the D606 set front and back and I still did not like the front.
 I believe a Pirelli MT21 is the answer here.

-In any event, back on Saturday April 5th I turned up early (6:23 AM) at NorCal Moto's range inside the DVC overflow car park (at the mid rear section of the top part) in Pleasant Hill for 2 days of said CMSP training.
+In any event, back on Saturday April 5th I turned up early (6:23 AM) at NorCal Moto's range inside the DVC overflow car park (at the mid rear section of the top part) in Pleasant Hill for 2 days of said CMSP training with my car and helmet, boots, jacket, rain suit, snacks, water and gloves in the trunk.

-To say I was underwhelmed at this 2-day experience would be seriously understated by my powers of articulation!
+To say I was underwhelmed at this 2-day CMSP experience would be seriously understated by my limited powers of articulation!

-Approximately 10 minutes into the training, I clearly understood that I was on the wrong course.
+Approximately 10 minutes into the training though, I clearly understood that I was on the wrong course.

 This realization hit me when we maneuvered the motorcycles from one side of the range to the other while seated on them, but with the engines off, resembling a group of kindergarten children on tricycles.

-The Lifan motorcycle equipment they have for the task was also a problem for my particular dimensions and the waddling was excruciating on my left femur and left ankle after a mere 25 yards.
+The Lifan motorcycle equipment they have for the task was a problem for my particular dimensions and aircraft accident injuries and the waddling was excruciating on my left femur and left ankle after a mere 25 yards.

-If you are of average build and dimensions these Lifan bikes are just fine by the way.
+If you are of average build and dimensions these Lifan bikes are just fine for the task by the way.

 This is why I had asked if I could bring my own KLX300D in the first place!